suyashdate-cryptoo/Python-Problem-Solving-/README.md

 - ### Star Triangle Pattern
 A Python program that prints a right-angled star triangle using nested loops.
 - Pyramid Pattern
+- ### Pyramid Pattern
+A Python program that prints a centered pyramid star pattern using nested loops and spacing logic.
 - Diamond Pattern

 ### Arrays